master-q/masterq-docs/presentations/20150306_ats_tutorial/20150306_ats_tutorial.md

 3
 ~~~

-Wiki for ATS2 explains "$showtype".
+"Wiki for ATS2" explains "$showtype".

 ~~~
 "$showtype" prints out the type of a value or variable in ATS's internal type representation.
 Very helpful for understanding type errors, but the exact meaning of the output can still be cryptic for more complicated cases.